joao-osilva/joao-osilva.github.io/_posts/2017-11-4-RabbitMQ-cluster-with-Docker-and-Docker-Compose.md

 tags: [technology, rabbitmq, docker, docker-compose, haproxy]
 image:
   feature: container.jpeg
-published: false
+published: true
 ---
 Following my previous post about [Enterprise Messaging with RabbitMQ and AMQP]({{ site.baseurl }}{% post_url 2017-10-15-Enterprise-Messaging-with-RabbitMQ-and-AMQP %}), let's get a cluster up running using Docker and Docker Compose.

-## Target Architecture
+## Our target architecture
 The idea here is to create a RabbitMQ cluster composed by 3 nodes, having a reverse proxy sitting in front of the cluster distributing the load between the nodes.

 <div class="all-img">